JuanJoseSolorzano/vscode_pyenv/README.md

-# 🚀 VSCode PyEnv Extension
+# 🚀 VSCode Python Environment Manager

-The **VSCode PyEnv** extension automates the creation of a Visual Studio Code workspace file for Python projects.
+The **VSCode Python Environment Manager** extension automates the creation of a Visual Studio Code workspace file for Python projects.
 It simplifies the process of configuring Python paths, debugging settings, and environment variables for your workspace.

 ## ✨ Features